eudestheo/NLP_Sentimental140/README.md

 twitter-sentiment-analysis
 ==============================

-Natural Language Processing and pre-defined Embeddings in TensorFlow with sentiment140 dataset
+Natural Language Processing and pre-defined Embeddings in TensorFlow with sentiment140 dataset.

+All explorations (Loading, preprocessing and training process) are in the notebooks section.

 Project Organization
 ------------